 Avastin is a medicine that blocks the effects of vascular endothelial growth factor (VEGF).
 It works the same way as Lucentis and Eylea.
 By blocking the effects of VEGF, it is an effective treatment for macular edema from almost any disease.
 Macular edema swelling of the center of the retina.
 It is most commonly used to treat macular edema from age-related macular degeneration, retinal vein occlusion and diabetic retinopathy.

 Avastin, like all anti-VEGF medications is injected into the vitreous cavity.
 The medicine wears off and needs to be injected monthly at first.
 After the first several injections, some patients continue monthly treatment, some patient are treated at increasing intervals and some patients are checked monthly and treated as needed.
-The initial studies comparing Avastin to Lucentis showed the Avastin is most effective if given monthly.Intravitreal Injections
+The initial studies comparing Avastin to Lucentis showed the Avastin is most effective if given monthly.

-There have been a few studies comparing the effect of Avastin to that of Lucentis.
-They show that Avastin is as good as Lucentis when administered monthly and slightly inferior when administered less than monthly.
-There are no studies comparing the effect of Avastin to Eylea (as of this writing in November 2014).
-The results of the CATT study are shown in the accompanying graph.
+There have been a few studies comparing the effect of Avastin to that of Lucentis and Eylea in common retinal conditions.
+These results show that Avastin is as good as Lucentis when administered monthly and slightly inferior when administered less than monthly in wet macular degeneration.
+Additional results show that Avastin is similar to Eylea in diabetic macular edema, except perhaps in patients with very severe disease (as of this writing in January 2018).
+The results of the CATT study comparing Avastin to Lucentis in wet macular degeneration are shown in the accompanying graph.